hannesdatta/spotify-playlist-categories/readme.md

 - Python.
 [Installation Guide](http://tilburgsciencehub.com/setup/python/).
 - R. [Installation Guide](http://tilburgsciencehub.com/setup/r/).
 - For R packages, see source code files (lines starting with `library`).

-## How to run it
+- For Python packages, see source code files (lines starting with `from ... import` or `import`)

+### Running the code

-Open your command line tool:
+Open your command line/terminal:

 - Navigate to the directory in which this readme file resides, by typing `pwd` (Mac) or `dir` (Windows) in terminal